Viiic98/Viiic98/README.md

 ### Hey people I'm Víctor Arteaga!

-I am a software developer who loves learn new things every day, I am actually focused on the machine learning field.
+I am a software developer with an interest in Data Science, Machine Learning, and Artificial Intelligence.
+Passionate about projects where innovation is needed, adaptability to changes, and love to learn new things every day.

 ### About me

-- 🔭 I’m actually a machine learning student
-- 🌱 I’m currently learning more useful machine learning algorithms
+- 🌱 I’m currently learning more useful Machine Learning algorithms and tools to clean data to make it useful.
-- 👯 I’m looking to collaborate on machine learning or data science competitions and also to colaborate in machine learning projects
+- 👯 I’m looking to collaborate on Machine Learning or Data Science competitions also to collaborate in Machine Learning projects.

-### Tecnologies and tools

 ### 📫 Contact me: